tdwg/vocab/documentation-specification.md

 **content negotiation** - a mechanism by which a client and server determine the best representation to send to the client based on the client's expressed preferences [HTTP-1.1]

 **current resource** - a resource as it exists in its current state.
 The current state reflects the most recent version of the resource.

 **version** - a “snapshot” of a resource in time.
 A version is created at a particular moment in time and documents the state of the resource until that version is replaced by a later version.

 **normative** - the prescriptive part of a standard that specifies that which is necessary to comply with the standard

 **non-normative** - an informative part of a standard that provides supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.

 **vocabulary** - a collection of standardized terms and their definitions.
 Terms may represent classes, properties, or concepts.

+**metadata scheme** - a vocabulary used to make assertions about individuals (sensu OWL).
+Terms (or "elements") in the scheme may represent classes or properties.
+Axioms may describe term properties to form an ontology.
+[NISO] [ISO-25964-2]

 **controlled vocabulary** - prescribed list of terms, each representing a concept.
 Controlled vocabularies are designed for applications in which it is useful to identify each concept with one consistent label.
+Metadata properties can interact with controlled vocabularies when the value of a property is constrained to be a term from a controlled vocabulary.
 [ISO-25964-2]

 ## **2 The structure of TDWG standards** ##